Engagement Architecture

 Value Creation

-- →Value is created by preventing failure
+- →Value is created by preventing failure before it becomes a cost.

-- →We reduce uncertainty and dispute exposure
+- →We reduce uncertainty and dispute exposure across the project lifecycle.

 Value Sharing